CharlesFauman/elixir-practice/README.md

 ### Useful commands
-`elixir --version` | For testing the installation worked `elixir SCRIPT.exs` | Run an elixir script
+`elixir --version` | For testing the installation worked

+`elixir SCRIPT.exs` | Run an elixir script

 `elixirc __.ex` | build an elixir file.
-Not .exs vs .ex is convention, but doesn't do anything `iex` | interactive shell
+Not .exs vs .ex is convention, but doesn't do anything

+`iex` | interactive shell

-`mix` | provides tasks for creating, compiling, testing your application, managing its dependencies and much more `livebook server --home $(pwd)/notebooks --data-path $(pwd)/notebooks` | starts local livebook at this directory
+`mix` | provides tasks for creating, compiling, testing your application, managing its dependencies and much more

+`mix format` | format elixir code in a standardized way

+`livebook server --home $(pwd)/notebooks --data-path $(pwd)/notebooks` | starts local livebook at this directory